JoshPennPierson/Zooming-with-Target-Focus/README.md

 ![Example](https://github.com/BflySamurai/Zooming-with-Target-Focus/blob/master/Graphics/Zooming_with_Target_Focus_1.png?raw=true "Example")

-*Both the X ande Y values are calculated the exact same way, so to save space and for clarity, only the X values are calculated/shown here.*
+*Both the X and Y values are calculated the exact same way, so to save space and for clarity, only the X values are calculated/shown here.*

 * X<sub>O</sub> ~~ View x origin
 * X<sub>V</sub> ~~ View width